xerial/silk/README.md

 ### Features

+Silk has the following features for accelerating scientific data analysis:

 #### Distriuted data set
 A data analysis program in Silk uses distributed data set `Silk[A]`, which will be distributed over the cluster.
 Silk provides distributed operations over `Silk[A]`, including